LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

   - > "In short: to achieve maximum portability, make your library target .NET Standard."

 - .Net is the future, which almost includes everything, covering all the advantages of both Framework and Core:
-  - For everything: windows. linux, web, mobile..
+  - For everything: windows. linux, web, mobile...
   - Open Source
   - Support all major platform for Framework, core and Xamarin
   - Scalable, fast, and high performance.